QuizMaster-LewisUniversity/QuizMaster/PROCESS.md

 The team uses an organized spreadsheet for management of the development of this project.

-### Recent Changes During Sprint 1
+### Recent Changes During Sprint 2

-Since we are just starting with Sprint 1, our main focus was getting back up to speed with how the system worked.
-We downsized from 3 people to 2 people so adjusting to that has been a priority.
-We felt like we needed to do something so we tried to do some code because we felt like if we didn't do some code we would be slacking almost.
+We made sure to mark our calenders with the date for midterm check-in, and recuriting the software engineering class.
+Got rid of drag and drop, updated the submite button to be at the bottom, got the multiple answers questions to work properly.
+Trying to fix bugs in the website.
+This week I'm dissappointed in myself because I didn't do nearly as much as I should've and could've (Coltin)

 ### Plans for CI/CD